WHAT DO I NEED FOR MY MORTGAGE APPLICATION?

 Ensure your ID and address documents are up to date

-If you need to provide proof of ID or address then it will be to satisfy money laundering requirements so it must be current and valid.
+If you need to provide proof of ID or address to satisfy money laundering requirements it must be the original document, not a copy, and be current and valid.

 - Passport – must not be expired